Patrick Rhoads, MS

-Patrick Rhoads the Research Director for the Nuclear Enterprise Support Program at the National Research Institute at the University of Nebraska, the DOD-designated University Affiliated Research Center sponsored by U.S. Strategic Command.
+Patrick Rhoads is the Research Director for the Nuclear Programs at the National Strategic Research Institute at the University of Nebraska, the University Affiliated Research Center designated by the U.S. Department of War and sponsored by U.S. Strategic Command.

 After graduating, Rhoads was commissioned in the U.S. Navy.
 He served six years at the headquarters of the prestigious Naval Reactors Program.
 He excelled there as a systems engineer for nuclear submarines and prototypes.